-- Time limit will be according o the league schedule and is usually between 50-60 minutes a game.
+- Time limit will be 50 minutes a game.

-- There will be a 15 minute grace period for each team that does not meet the minimum roster requirements only for the first set of games. this will count towards the 50-60 minute time limit.
+- There will be a 15 minute grace period for each team that does not meet the minimum roster requirements only for the first set of games.
+This will count towards the 50 minute time limit.

 - If after the 4th inning, a team up by 20+ points.
 (Mercy Rule)

 - If any team does not have the minimum number of players (at least 2 male/female players, and a total of 6 on the field) to start the game, that team must take a paper forfeit.

 - A team must have at least 2 male/female on the field.

 - Games must be officiated by at least one authorized BYSC umpire, the Head Umpire.
 When available at least two officials will umpire each game; a head umpire and a first base umpire.